LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/ToolbeltDocumentation/mtls-client.md

 ▸ **options**(`url`, `headers?`, `options?`): `Promise`<[`MTLSResponse`](#interface-mtlsresponse)\>

-Performing a MTLS options request using the configured client certificate + key.
+Performs a mTLS options request using the configured client certificate + key.
 Any body returned by the endpoint will be ignored and forcefully overridden with undefined.

 #### Parameters